 Fodor's - Tortola Overview

-Once a sleepy backwater, Tortola is definitely busy these days, particularly when several cruise ships tie up at the Road Town dock.
+Tortola was once a sleepy backwater.
+Now Tortola has become definitely busy with several cruise ships tied up at the Road Town dock.
 Passengers crowd the streets and shops, and open-air jitneys filled with cruise-ship passengers create bottlenecks on the island's byways.
-That said, most folks visit Tortola to relax on its deserted sands or linger over lunch at one of its many delightful restaurants.
-Beaches are never more than a few miles away, and the steep green hills that form Tortola's spine are fanned by gentle trade winds.
-The neighboring islands glimmer like emeralds in a sea of sapphire.
-It can be a world far removed from the hustle of modern life.
+Most folks visit Tortola to relax on its deserted sands or linger over lunch at one of its many delightful restaurants.
+The steep green hills that form Tortola's spine are fanned by gentle trade winds.
+Beaches are never more than a few miles away.
+You can clearly see the neighboring islands glimmer like emeralds in a sea of sapphire.
+It's a relaxation haven far away from the hustle of modern life.